-Jasper Therapeutics, Inc. ("Jasper" or the "Company"), formerly known as Amplitude Healthcare Acquisition Corporation ("AMHC"), is a clinical-stage biotechnology company dedicated to enabling cures through hematopoietic stem cell transplants.
-The Company is focused on the development and commercialization of safer, more effective conditioning agents and stem cell grafts to allow for expanded use of curative therapy with stem cell transplantation and gene therapies.
-Its drug development pipeline includes multiple product candidates designed to improve stem cell transplants.
-The lead compound, JSP191, is in clinical development as a conditioning antibody that clears hematopoietic (blood and bone marrow) stem cells from bone marrow in patients undergoing hematopoietic cell transplantation.
-The Company is also developing engineered hematopoietic stem cell products.
+Jasper Therapeutics, Inc. ("Jasper" or the "Company"), formerly known as Amplitude Healthcare Acquisition Corporation ("AMHC"), is a clinicalstage biotechnology company dedicated to enabling cures through therapeutics targeting mast and hemopoietic stem cells.
+The Company is focused on the development and commercialization of safer and more effective therapeutic agents for diseases such as Chronic Spontaneous Urticaria, Lower to Intermediate Risk Myelodysplastic Syndrome and novel conditioning regimens for stem cell transplantation and ex-vivo gene therapy, a technique in which genetic manipulation of cells is performed outside of the body prior to transplantation.
 The Company is headquartered in Redwood City, California.